wavefrontHQ/docs/pages/doc/logging_proxy_configurations.md

 <td markdown="span"> Number of threads that flush data to the server.
 This setting is per push listener port.
 <br/>If you set a large value, the number of logs that are included in a batch will be small, and it will be expensive because you need to connect to the server several times.
 <br/> Default: 4
-<br/> Version: Since 11.0</td>
+<br/> Version: Since 11.2</td>
 <td> Positive integer.
 <br/>Example: 5</td>
 </tr>
 <tr>
 <a name="pushMemoryBufferLimitLogs"></a>
 <td>pushMemoryBufferLimitLogs</td>
 <td markdown="span"> Maximum number of logs that can stay in the proxy memory buffers before spooling to disk.
-Defaults to 16 times `pushFlushMaxLogs`.
-The minimum value you can set is the value you defined for `pushFlushMaxLogs`.
 If the value is lower than the default value, it reduces memory usage but will force the proxy to spool to disk more frequently when the logs data points arrive at the proxy in short bursts.
+If the limit is the same as the memory heap limit, the proxy ignores the limit you have set here.
-<br/> Default: 16 times the value you assigned <code>pushFlushMaxLogs</code>
+<br/> Default: 64
-<br/> Version: Since 11.0</td>
+<br/> Version: Since 11.2</td>
 <td> Positive integer.
-<br/>Example: 1000</td>
+<br/>Example: 70</td>
 </tr>
 <tr>
 <a name="blockedLogsLoggerName"></a>
 <td>blockedLogsLoggerName</td>
 <td markdown="span"> Logger name for blocked logs.
 <br/> Default: RawBlockedLogs
-<br/> Version: Since 11.0</td>
+<br/> Version: Since 11.2</td>
 <td> A string.</td>
 </tr>
 </tbody>